Welgevonden Game Reserve

 The reserve comprises mountainous terrain that is dissected by deep valleys and kloofs while flat plateaus characterise most hilltops.
 Altitude varies from 1080 m in the north to ±1800 m in the southern section of the reserve.

 Welgevonden is home to over 50 different mammals, including the Big Five.
 The diversity of habitat leads to a wide range of wildlife with grassy plains abounding with antelope from the largest eland to the diminutive duiker; and cheetah, lion and leopard are regularly seen close by.
 There are also numerous rare and unusual species such as brown hyena, aardwolf, pangolin and aardvark – all best seen at night.
 Over 300 bird species can be seen on the reserve, including rare blue cranes which breed in the southern section early in the year.

 Wildlife

-Including: lion, elephant, white rhino, buffalo, sable, gemsbok, leopard, antelope, giraffe, warthog, bush pig, aardvark, and pangolin.
+Including: lion, elephant, white rhino, buffalo, sable, leopard, antelope, giraffe, warthog, bush pig, aardvark, and pangolin.
 It has one of the largest populations of white rhino on any private reserve in Africa.